Hisyeo/Hisyeo.github.io/docs/reference/word_types/verbs.md

 ### Causative

 The causative verb modifier (%%ëo@ëo%% / %%ɽʇɽ@ëo%%) turns the verb phrase into the causative version of itself.
-In English, this is the "to make" helper verb.
+In English, this is often accomplished using the "to make" helper verb but sometimes there is a completely separate verb for the causative version of an action.

-### Perfect
+### Perfective

-The perfect verb modifier (%%si@si%% / %%ɐɟ@si%%) turns the verb phrase into the perfect version of itself.
-In English, this is the "to have" helper verb.
+The perfective verb modifier (%%si@si%% / %%ɐɟ@si%%) turns the verb phrase into the perfective version of itself.
+This describes the action as being a complete whole in contrast to the default aspect of verbs which is known as *imperfective*.
+There is no equivalent helper verb in English, sometimes the verb used to describe a whole action is completely different from the verb used to describe the action in the imperfective aspect.